 Returned Items - Virginia Tech will not re-submit returned debits.
 If a debit is returned unpaid by the financial instition, a $50 returned debit fee will be assessed to the student's account.
 A late payment fee and Account Hold may also apply.
 Two returned items during an academic year may result in a cancellation of the plan.
 Multiple returned items may prevent future participation.
 If, for any reason, the initial application fee and down payment is returned unpaid, it will count as one return item.
 In the event of default or a charge-back from the bank for insufficient funds, the student will be responsible for the penalty fee and interest at the highest rate allowed by law for all reasonable administrative costs, collections costs, and attorney's fees incurred in the collection of whatever funds are due.
 All returned debits should be paid by guaranteed funds (e.g.,cash, cashier's check, money order).

-Refunds - No Refund will be given while there are scheduled debits remaining for the semester.
+Refunds - No Refund due to overpayment will occur while scheduled semester debits remain.
 If a refund is due, the student should contact the Office of the University Bursar in writing to reduce or cancel the BTP.
-Enrollment in direct deposit is recommended for all students receiving refunds.
+Enrollment in direct deposit through Hokie SPA is recommended for all students receiving refunds.
 Students will be notified by email when a refund has been processed.
 All refunds are payable to the student.
 Please refer to our Refund Policy web-page.

 Virginia Tech does not discriminate against employees, students, or applicants on the basis of race, color, sex, sexual orientation, disability, age, veteran status, national origin, religion, or political affiliation.

 In the event Virginia Tech must utilize collection methods against the student, the student is responsible for all collection cost and the statutory post-judgment interest.